 Currently there is no way for vocational education and training (VET) students to obtain a comprehensive and authoritative transcript of their VET achievements online.

-From 2014, all new and continuing students undertaking nationally recognised VET courses will need to have a USI to receive their certificate of attainment or qualification.
+Once USI's become available new and continuing students undertaking nationally recognised VET courses will need to have a USI to receive their statement of attainment or qualification.

 The USI is a randomly-generated alpha-numeric code that is available online and at no cost to the student.
-That code will stay with that individual student for life and be recorded with any nationally recognised VET course that is undertaken from 2014 onwards.
+That code will stay with that individual student for life and be recorded with any nationally recognised VET course that is undertaken from when the USI comes into effect.